 With pumpkins in season, I was instantly taken by Nigel’s recipe for pumpkin laksa in Tender Volume 1.
 As a lover of all noodle soups, from the robust and herbal hit of a Vietnamese Pho to the equally comforting but milder-flavoured chicken noodle soup of the western palate, and not to mention the 2-minute noodles (or pot noodles) of my student days, I can rarely turn down a recipe for comfort in a bowl.

-One of my all-time favourite Vietnamese dishes is chicken curry with sweet potato.
+One of my all-time favourite dishes is a Vietnamese Chicken Curry.
 My mum makes this dish using a whole chicken which is first marinated in a special mixture of Vietnamese curry powder and other seasoning, and then slowly simmered on the stove with an array of aromatics until the chicken is tender and almost falls from the bone.
-Towards the end, she adds potatoes and/or sweet potatoes which has been deep-fried so that it keeps its shape in the curry, and the whole dish is served with loaves of crusty baguette (preferably from a Vietnamese bakery) to soak up the lovely curry sauce.
-The bread is undoubtedly French-inspired as this is one of the few Vietnamese meals which is not served with rice or noodles.